 Questions on the exam are written by practicing social workers, a group of individuals who are selected to reflect diversity in practice setting, ethnicity, race, and geography.
 Every question is then reviewed by ASWB’s Examination Committee, a group of experienced social workers who approve all questions before they appear on the exam.

 Every question starts out as a “pretest” question, included among the 170 questions on the exam but not counted toward the passing score.
-After the pretest questions been answered often enough to provide statistically significant data, they are evaluated for difficulty as well as for signs of bias.
+After the pretest questions have been answered often enough to provide statistically significant data, they are evaluated for difficulty as well as for signs of bias.
 Only after this statistical review is completed can a question become part of the bank of scored items on the exams.
 Each of the exam categories has its own bank of questions, and all questions go through the same process.